 Difference Between Average and Mean

-The term Average is the sum of all the numbers divided by the total number of values in the set.
-The term Mean is finding of the average of a sample data.
+Average and mean are similar yet are different.
+The term average is the sum of all the numbers divided by the total number of values in the set.
+The term mean is finding of the average of a sample data.
 Average is finding the central value in math, whereas mean is finding the central value in statistics.
 We use average when the difference between the values is less, whereas, for the set of values that have more difference, we prefer finding the mean of the data.

 |1.||Definition of Average|